 FROM 3440 METERS TO 3790 METERS As we adjust to the thin air, we try to acclimatize by hiking to Everest viewpoint hotel and trekking to the Khumjung village and its monastery.
 From Namche onwards, it gets seriously cold, and I begin to have difficulties to fall asleep.

 FROM 3790 METERS TO 3876 METERS En route to Tengboche, we make a brief stop-off for lunch at Phunke Tenga.
 To be honest, the food doesn’t change much from teahouse to teahouse.
-But here we enjoyed the beautiful view of the valley, which was a delicious fuel for the afternoon’s steep walking.
+But here we enjoy the beautiful view of the valley, which is a delicious fuel for the afternoon’s steep walking.

 Slowly we reach 4000 meters until we finally arrive at Snow Lion teahouse, located in Dingboche – our home for the next two nights and last chance for a hot shower.

 Bit by bit we summit Nangkartshang Peak during another acclimatizing day.
 For the most part, it is a walk up and, other than the altitude, an easy ascent.

 I see snow everywhere.
 The going gets harder, not the vertiginous drops or the trail itself, but getting used to the thinner air.
 It is freezing cold.
 A team of donkeys with bells around their necks and backpacks is barreling towards me.
 I follow Sarki’s advice and cling to a rock – it’s easy to get tipped off the edge.
 We have some hot tea at Tukla and continue trekking towards Lobuche.
 As we reach Oxygen in, our next teahouse, I have the first altitude sickness symptoms.
 I feel dizzy and struggle with a severe headache.
 But still, we consider continuing the trek to the next village.
 It is hard to take decisions when you are going on this type of adventure and have no idea about your limits.
 Luckily we decide to rest and spend the night in Lobuche.